BeardoGuy/GamepadBT/README.md

 # GamepadBT
-Symbian Series60 app to convert mobile into a Bluetooth Gamepad specifically for N-Gage and N-Gage QD
+Project to convert Symbian Series60 mobile into a Bluetooth Gamepad specifically the Nokia N-Gage and N-Gage QD.
+It should work with all Symbian Series 60 1st and 2nd Edition devices.
+Tested on Nokia N-gage QD with v4.60 firmware.